Lokidottir/typerbole/README.md

 - [ ] Give `Calculi.Lambda.Cube.Polymorphic.Unification` better documentation (incl. diagrams for graph-related functions/anything that'll benefit).
 - [ ] Finish the `Typecheckable` & `Inferable` instances for the typesystems in `Compiler.Typesystem.*`
 - [ ] Put together a working travis file.
+- [ ] Implement a Calculus of Constructions typesystem.
 - [ ] Document the type expression psudocode
 - [ ] Design a typeclass for typesystems with constraints (`Num a => ...`, `a ~ T` etc).
 - [ ] Provide a default way of evaluating lambda expressions.